Metacinnabar/noip-auto-renew/README.md

 ## Usage

-1. Clone this repository to the device you will be running it from. (`git clone https://github.com/loblab/noip-renew.git`)
+1. Clone this repository to the device you will be running it from. (`git clone https://github.com/GoodPro712/noip-auto-renew`)
 2. Run setup.sh and set your noip.com account information.
-3. Run `noip-renew-username`, check results.png (if succeeded) or exception.png (if failed)
+3. Run `noip-renew`, check results.png (if succeeded) or exception.png (if failed)

 For information on how to set up Notifications, please read the Notifications section.